Duckquill

 Additionally to translating Duckquill, you can also override the English stings by copy-pasting en.toml from Duckquill to the i18n directory of your website and adjusting the values to your liking.

-You can add your own or override existing styles by creating custom stylesheet and adding it in the config.toml:
+To add your own or override existing styles, create a custom style and add it in the config.toml:

 [extra]